 One feature that differentiates the A900 and the 6D is in-body image stabilization (IBIS).
-The A900 reduces the risk of handshake-induced blur with all attached lenses, while the 6D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A900 reduces the risk of handshake-induced blur with all attached lenses, while the 6D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 6D writes its imaging data to SDXC cards, while the A900 uses Compact Flash or Memory Stick PRO Duo cards.
 The A900 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 6D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D and Sony Alpha A900 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1D X||Y||mono||-||Y||-||mini||2.0||-||-||-|